umeraqeel786/OwnerAddr_nodeListner/README.md

 ### 4. Smart Contracts
 `Deploy smart contract on rinkeby testnet from truffle or directly from remix`

-### 5. Run EventListner Script
+### 5. EventListner Script
-Script/EventListner.js
+script/EventListner.js

-Add your deploy address
+Add your deploy nft contract address.

-Add rinkeby provide link
+Add rinkeby provided CLIENT_URL.

 Setup and connect Mongodb.

-First run the create document function that will fill the database table then run the update document function this will automatically update the database that you created previously if the token is transferd to someone else.
+First run the create document function that will fill the database table.

+then run the update document function this will automatically update the database that you created previously if the token is transferd to someone else.

+With status of NFTs ( from Unallocated to Allocated ) and their ownerAddresses (from previousOwner to NewOwner).

 `$ node ./scripts/EvenLitner.js`